campbead/adamcampbell-website-update/content/publication/ice-stream-slowdown-ross-ice-shelf/index.md

 publication: "Geophysical Research Letters"
 publication_short: "Geophys.
 Res.
 Lett."

-abstract: "This study examines the long-term thinning of the Ross Ice Shelf driven by ice stream slowdown, demonstrating that this process will occur regardless of ocean warming.
-The research provides important insights into Antarctic ice shelf dynamics and future sea level rise."

 # Summary.
 An optional shortened abstract.
 summary: "Analysis of ice stream slowdown effects on Ross Ice Shelf thinning, independent of ocean warming."